Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Results and Discussion

 Therefore, our analysis reveals that the \textbf{maxboost CPL$\bm{n\Lambda}$CDM} cosmological model struggles to simultaneously reproduce the full shape and evolution of the UVLFs across the redshift range $5 \leq z < 14$, when assuming redshift-independent astrophysical properties for high-$z$ galaxies.
-Our findings lend support to the growing consensus in recent literature that cosmological modifications \textit{alone} are likely insufficient to account for the unexpectedly high abundance of $z > 10$ galaxies observed by JWST.
-For instance, Sabti et al. (2024) \cite{Sabti2024} recently concluded that alterations to the $\Lambda$CDM matter power spectrum (and thereby, leading to an enhancement of the halo mass function) that is large enough to reproduce the abundance of $z>10$ JWST candidates would lead to inconsistencies with the UVLFs measured by HST at lower redshifts and/or other cosmoligcal datasets.
-Similarly, Shen et al. (2024) \cite{Shen2024} showed that while cosmological models incorporating early dark energy (EDE) can successfully reproduce the UVLFs in the range $4 \lesssim z \lesssim 10$, they still require either a modest increase in star formation efficiency or a nominal degree of stochasticity in UV emission from galaxies to match the JWST observations at higher redshifts - $12 \lesssim z \lesssim 16$.
-A similar issue was also noted by Liu et al. (2024) \cite{Liu2024} while investigating the prospects of explaining the JWST observations using EDE models, where they found that these models can match the UVLFs at $z > 10$ better than $\Lambda$CDM but don't fare well as well as $\Lambda$CDM at lower redshifts ($z < 10$).
+Our findings lend support to the emerging consensus in recent literature that cosmological modifications \textbf{\textit{alone}} are likely insufficient to account for the unexpectedly high abundance of $z > 10$ galaxies observed by JWST.
+For instance, \citet{Sabti2024} recently concluded that alterations to the $\Lambda$CDM matter power spectrum (and thereby, leading to an enhancement of the halo mass function) that is large enough to reproduce the abundance of $z>10$ JWST candidates would lead to inconsistencies with the UVLFs measured by HST at lower redshifts and/or other cosmological datasets.
+Similarly, \citet{Shen2024} showed that while cosmological models incorporating early dark energy (EDE) can successfully reproduce the UVLFs in the range $4 \lesssim z \lesssim 10$, they still require either a modest increase in star formation efficiency or a nominal degree of stochasticity in UV emission from galaxies to match the JWST observations at higher redshifts - $12 \lesssim z \lesssim 16$.
+A similar conclusion was also reached by \citet{Liu2024}, who investigated the prospects of explaining the JWST observations using EDE models and found that these models can match the UVLFs at $z > 10$ better than $\Lambda$CDM but don't fare as well as $\Lambda$CDM at lower redshifts ($z < 10$).